MaryamTaghavi/MaryamTaghavi/README.md

 👋I’m MaryamTaghavi.
-I'm Interested in .Net and Angular.
+I'm Interested in .Net .
 I have over 8 years of experience working with Kafka, RabbitMQ, microservices architecture, clean code principles, Elasticsearch, Serilog, and more.
 I am passionate about learning and can dedicate long hours at my desk to debugging and solving complex issues.

 <p align="center">